Very simple: cheap rarely equates to good, but I’m sure you already knew that…

 Real Value

 Equipment like the AU-317 above that visits the cheapest repairers usually needs to visit others for rectification.
-Seemingly cheap repairs deliver predictable results: shortcuts, BS and poor workmanship, ‘Swell-Long’ capacitors (I’m serious), devalued, damaged, or destroyed equipment and sometimes even court cases.
-Thankfully, none for me in 15 years, and there’s a reason for that.
+Seemingly cheap repairs deliver predictable results: shortcuts, poor workmanship, ‘Swell-Long’ capacitors (I’m serious), devalued, damaged, or destroyed equipment and sometimes even court cases.

 All this is amusing, maybe, until you or someone you know falls fall victim.
 Worst of all, it’s always more costly than simply having the work done properly in the first place.
 The bad reviews, crazed responses, changing business names and court records tell the story.
 It’s all out there.
 Buyer beware.